 A blind cat can have a wonderful, happy life.
-It’s not at all uncommon for pets, particularly older ones, to suffer vision loss.
-Normal cat vision is close to humans, or perhaps just a little less.
-Pets have more problems focusing on near objects than people do, though, which is why Kitty may have trouble seeing the last few kibbles in the food bowl.
+It is not at all uncommon for pets, particularly older ones, to suffer vision loss.
+Normal cat vision is close to humans or perhaps just a little less.
+Pets have more problems focusing on near objects than people do, though, which is why your kitty may have some trouble seeing the last few kibbles in the food bowl.

 Eye disorders can affect the vision of pets at any age but are more common in older animals.
 Cataracts turn the clear lens of the eye cloudy and opaque and ultimately result in blindness.
-Older pets also can suffer glaucoma—an increased pressure within the eyeball that’s very painful and leads to blindness.
+Older pets also can suffer glaucoma—an increased pressure within the eyeball that can be very painful and leads to blindness.

 8 Ways to Help a Blind Cat

-- It’s vital to keep the food, water bowls, litter box, and pet beds in the same spot, so Fluffy can easily find belongings.
+- Do not move food or litter box: It is vital to keep the food, water bowls, litter box, and pet beds in the same spot, so your cat can easily find belongings.

-- It may be helpful to “scent” important objects for the cat with strong odors such as peppermint to help his nose “see” what he’s looking for.
+- Do some scent marking: It may be helpful to “scent” important objects for the cat with strong odors such as peppermint to help its nose “see” what it is looking for.

-- Avoid rearranging the furniture, too.
-Blind pets memorize and "mind-map" the house, and moving things around will confuse him.
-It’s not at all unusual for a blind cat, for instance, to still insist on making floor-to-counter leaps with confidence as long as her memory remains fresh and accurate.
+- Avoid rearranging the furniture: Blind pets memorize and "mind-map" the house, and moving things around will confuse the cat.
+It is not at all unusual for a blind cat, for instance, to still insist on making floor-to-counter leaps with confidence as long as its memory remains fresh and accurate.

-- It’s also important to safeguard danger zones, particularly if unavoidable changes must be made.
-For example, pad the sharp edges of furniture with bubble wrap until your cat learns to avoid the danger.
+- Safeguard dangerous zones: Pad the sharp edges of furniture with bubble wrap until your cat learns to avoid the danger.
 Block off steep stairways with baby gates to prevent falls.

-- Your pet’s personality and behavior may change a bit as vision fades.
-Some pets become more dependent on the owner, and act “clingy”—basically they treat you as a guide, stand very close, and follow you around.
-Get in the habit of speaking to your cat when you enter or leave a room to help her keep track of your whereabouts.
+- Use your voice to guide your cat: Your pet’s personality and behavior may change a bit as vision fades.
+Some pets become more dependent on the owner, and act “clingy”—basically they will treat you as a guide, stand very close, and follow you around.
+Get in the habit of speaking to your cat when you enter or leave a room to help it keep track of your whereabouts.

-- In multiple pet homes, another cat or dog may serve as a guide for the blind pet.
-Help your blind pet by attaching a bell or other noise maker to the other animal's collar.
+- Attach a bell to other animals in the house: In multiple pet homes, another cat or dog may serve as a guide for the blind pet.
+Help your blind pet by attaching a bell or other noisemaker to the other animal's collar.

-- To avoid tripping over the pet that’s always underfoot, provide a safe, comfy bed in each room.
+- Create a safe spot in each room: To avoid tripping over the pet that is always underfoot, provide a safe, comfy bed in each room.
 Very social cats may become standoffish once vision fades.
-They’ll want to avoid contact with houseguests to avoid being stepped on.
+They may want to avoid contact with houseguests to avoid being stepped on.

-- Blind pets also startle more easily, so always speak to your cat before petting him to avoid being accidentally nipped or swatted in reflex.
+- Don't startle your cat: Blind pets also startle more easily, so always speak to your cat before petting him to avoid being accidentally nipped or swatted in reflex.